-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was -€676m in 2018 compared with +€1,044m in 2017.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was +€3,198m in 2019 compared with -€676m in 2018.
 Investment income is dependent on the performance of the financial markets.
-Investment returns were negative in 2018 due to a fall in the equity markets after having grown strongly in 2017.
+Investment returns were positive in 2019, with equity markets growing strongly having fallen in 2018.
 Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.

-There were no material changes to the Company's business profile in 2018.
+There were no material changes to the Company's business profile in 2019.